MzjHarley/Machine-Learning/ML Introduction and Basic Concepts.md

 # Machine Learning definition
-A computer program is said to learn from experience E with respect to some task T and some performance measure(性能度量)P,if its performance on T,as measured by P,improves with experience E.
+A computer program is said to learn from experience E with respect to some task T and some performance measure(性能度量)P,if its performance on T,as measured(评判) by P,improves with experience E.

 -------------------------------------------------------------
 # Machine learning algorithms